Contract & Get Appointed to Sell with Health Insurance Companies

 Costs Associated with Contracting

 There are occasionally costs associated with the contracting process which can add up.
 The most common costs that occur are state appointment fees.
 Each state that you choose to work with may charge each of the carriers a fee for filing an agent or agency appointment.
-In most cases, MAPD and PDP carriers will cover the appointment fees for resident states, but will require payment in non-resident states.
+In most cases, MAPD and PDP carriers will cover the appointment fees for resident states, but they’ll require payment in non-resident states.

 Remember, these fees can easily fluctuate from no fees to more than $100 per appointment.
 In addition to the amount, some carriers require payment up front while others will take the fee from your first commission.